 Although there was nothing at all illegal about what either set of people were doing,

-There was a perception that the odds were being messed with in their favour and that money was being taken away from everyday players who might just go and pick one ticket up from the convenience store on their way home from work.
+There was a perception that the odds were being messed with in their favor and that money was being taken away from everyday players who might just go and pick one ticket up from the convenience store on their way home from work.

 The Selbees countered that their money was pumping millions of dollars into the Massachusetts lottery’s coffers and was ultimately being used to do good.